meek2100/btx-sync/README.md

 ### Development Setup

-To run this application from the source code, you'll need Python 3.10 or higher and [Poetry](https://python-poetry.org/docs/#installation).
+To run this application from the source code, you'll need Python 3.10+ and [Poetry](https://python-poetry.org/docs/#installation).

 1.  **Clone the repository:**
     ```bash